wbenson2/GA-Tech-Projects/README/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml file to /etc/ansible
-- Update the /etc/ansible/hosts file to include the below command:
+- Update the /etc/ansible/hosts file to include the below sample command.
+Your IP address that you will specify is the private IP of your Elk VM:
 ![Ansible Host File Elk Configure](https://github.com/wbenson2/GA-Tech-Projects/blob/main/Images/elk_configure.png)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your_elk_server_ip]:5601/app/kibanato check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._